-

 Choose among two engagement options to work with Bryan:

 Comprehensive Relationships include ongoing, comprehensive financial planning and investment management.
-Fees for these services are $4,200/year for individuals and $5,400/year for couples.
+Fees for comprehensive relationships are dependent upon life stage and planning complexity.

 One-time Project Plans are limited engagements based on your financial planning needs.
 Projects may range from 1-2 financial planning topics to a comprehensive one-time plan.
 Fees range from $1,500 to $5,000 based upon complexity.